The Hand That Rocks The Cradle (2025) Ending Explained: Who Is Polly?

 Caitlin fights back, eventually pushing Polly through a window before grabbing Josie.
 She heads to the car and gets in before Polly jumps on the window and starts attacking the glass.
 Caitlin slams it into reverse and, thanks to someone seemingly ignoring that stop sign, collides with another car.
 This cartwheels Polly off, fatally injuring her in pretty graphic fashion.

 Polly bleeds out on the pavement with one of her arms completely detached.
 This movie was weirdly graphic in parts.
-Josie is totally safe, Caitlin is injured but okay, and Miguel and Emma arrive just in time for him to reaffirm that he was a butt munch and should have listened to her.
+Josie is totally safe, Caitlin is injured but okay, and Miguel and Emma arrive just in time for him to reaffirm that he should have listened to her all along.

 The final scenes show Caitlin looking into the fire pit.
 Obviously, the events have left her haunted and I can only imagine she would be a complete mess now.
 She was extremely hurt and very guilty for what happened to Polly, the awful life she led, and the fact that she… well, you know.. died.

 The movie ends with a scene depicting Emma telling Josie the same story that Polly told her earlier in the film.
-This is, likely, a little Easter egg to show that Polly had already got into Emma’s head.
-The pair had a connection and a bond that was pretty strong.
+Remember, the pair had a connection and a bond that was pretty strong.

 The pair spent an enormous amount of time together.
 In some way, Polly got what she wanted because she did actually take away something that Caitlin had.
 She took away her bond with Emma.
 It’s a fairly intriguing twist on the story that hints that, despite her death, Polly is still very much there and influencing Caitlin’s family forever.